Imam Al-Tayeb Mosque: History

 The mosque was inaugurated on 16 February 2023 and the inaugural Friday prayer was held at Imam Al-Tayeb Mosque on 17 February 2023, marking the first time the community was welcomed inside one of the three houses of worship.

 Architecture

-The mosque size is 1,322 square metre's. mosque's exterior is characterized by seven arches, which reflect the significance of the number seven in Islam.
+The mosque size is 1,322 square metres.
+The mosque's exterior is characterized by seven arches, which reflect the significance of the number seven in Islam.
 The mosque's design incorporates Islamic geometric designs throughout the structure, with a mashrabiya screen made up of more than 470 operable panels that regulate light and air while preserving the privacy of those inside.

 The interior of the mosque features nine ascending vaults, each rising to form a sail vault at their apex.
 There are 322 prayer spots and the mosque is oriented towards Mecca.
 The mosque has gray carpeting and has two microphones beneath the floor and one above on the minbar, where the imam stands for Friday prayers.
 470 moveable panels made of fiberglass-reinforced plastic help separate the men's and women's sections and serve as decorative elements.
 Two spaces accommodate washrooms for females and males.